Homeless Students McKinney Vento Eligible

 - The right to immediate enrollment in school, even if lacking paperwork normally required for enrollment.

 - The right to attend school in his/her school of origin (if this is requested by the parent and is feasible) or in the school in the attendance area where the family or youth is currently residing

 - The right to receive transportation to his/her school of origin, if this is requested by the parent.
 The right to services comparable to those received by housed schoolmates, including transportation and supplemental educational services.

 - The right to attend school along with children not experiencing homelessness.
 Segregation based on a student's status as homeless is strictly prohibited

 - The posting of homeless students’ rights in all schools and other places around the community.

 While having the opportunity to enroll and succeed in school may seem like a given to many of us, the McKinney-Vento Act was enacted due to the numerous barriers homeless children faced in obtaining a free, appropriate, public education.
 It is the goal of the DuPage Regional Office of Education to create public awareness of the rights of homeless children and youth and to ensure compliance with the law at the state and local levels.

 Who is homeless?
 The term "homeless children and youth" as defined by the McKinney-Vento Act; Means individuals who lack a fixed, regular, and adequate nighttime residence; and includes

-- Children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; or a awaiting foster care placement
+- Children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative accommodations; are living in emergency or transitional shelters; are abandoned in hospitals.

 - Children and youths who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings